Discover How We Can Help Your Business Grow.

 If render-critical JS or CSS is blocked, Google may not be able to understand the page properly.
 Google’s robots guidance is clear that robots.txt controls crawling, not index hiding, and that noindex needs to be visible to Googlebot to work.
 The robots.txt report in Search Console can help identify file access issues.

-Your brief mentions the old Mobile Friendliness Test, but Google removed the Mobile Friendliness Test and the Mobile Usability report in December 2023.
+Some older JavaScript SEO guides still recommend the Mobile-Friendly Test, but Google removed the Mobile-Friendly Test and Mobile Usability report in December 2023.
 So, in the current workflow of 2026, the best option is to use the URL Inspection tool, the Rich Results Test, the PageSpeed Insights tool, the Lighthouse tool, and the rendered HTML.

 For JavaScript sites, performance and crawlability are closely connected.
 Google’s web performance guidance now centers on Core Web Vitals such as LCP, CLS, and INP, with INP officially replacing FID as the responsiveness metric.
 You can explore these metrics in detail in our Core Web Vitals 2026 guide.
 Heavy client-side JavaScript often hurts both rendering reliability and user experience, so improving performance helps the SEO story too.